 To be eligible for admission, a child must be five years old on or before September 1 of that school term.
 A child entering first grade must be six years of age on or before September 1 of that school term.
-Based upon an assessment of a child's readiness to attend school, the District may permit him or her to attend school prior to these dates.
-A child will also be allowed to attend first grade based upon an assessment of his or her readiness if he or she attended a non-public preschool, continued his or her education at that school through kindergarten, was taught in kindergarten by an appropriately licensed teacher, and will be six years old on or before December 31.
+Based upon an assessment of the child's readiness, a child will be allowed to attend first grade if he or she attended a non-public preschool, continued his or her education at that school through kindergarten, was taught in kindergarten by an appropriately licensed teacher, and will be six years old on or before December 31.
 A child with exceptional needs who qualifies for special education services is eligible for admission at three years of age.
-Early entrance to kindergarten or first grade may also be available through Board policy 6:135, Accelerated Placement Program.